brycewray/hugo-site/content/posts/2020/10/conversation-piece.md

 #### Disadvantages
 - For a commenter who **does** log in, the parent company puts cookies on the person's browser and, of course, collects the person's user name and email address, requiring you to address this in your privacy policy.
-- As I said, the interface is *fairly* easily customized, so you may want to take the "fairly" as a case of damning-with-faint-praise; but a look through the [FastComments blog](https://blog.fastcomments.com/) indicates this product is improving quickly---it's only about a year old---so I wouldn't judge it too harshly on that score.
+- As I said, the interface is *fairly* easily customized, so you may want to take the "fairly" as a case of damning-with-faint-praise; but a look through the [FastComments blog](https://blog.fastcomments.com/) indicates this product is improving quickly --- it's only about a year old --- so I wouldn't judge it too harshly on that score.

 #### Pricing
 - **Model**: Unlimited websites.